jaredellison/beauty-diff/README.md

 *Preview and accept the changes of a beautified file.*

 I've been using and enjoying the proofreading utility of [js-beautify](https://beautifier.io/) to clean my code and make everything spiffy.
 I don't run js-beautify that often, but when I do, I want to be sure that I agree with all the changes it made.
 I want to pay attention to the feedback so I can write better code and be aware if anything goes awry.
-Although js-beautify is available in a web application, it is much quicker to use the command-line version.
+Note that although js-beautify is available in a web application, it is much quicker to use the command-line version.
+Also note that although js-beautify works on JavaScript files, it also processes HTML and CSS.

 This is a simple bash script (for Unix or Mac machines) which sends the output of `js-beautify`  to a temporary file and compares it with the original file.
 If you approve the changes, it replace the original file.